jsacapdev/devcontainers/readme.md

 # Dev Containers

+Dev Container configuration for a dotnet application.
+Spins up a container for development purposes and supporting containers (in this case a SQL database).

+Uses a base image build and then layers in some additional dependencies (at the time of writing install .NET 8 preview).

 To attach and run commands on the shell in the container (cd `/workspaces`):

 `docker exec -it netdevcontainer /bin/bash`